apache/trafficcontrol/docs/source/admin/traffic_stats.rst

 	Once InfluxDb is installed and clustering is configured, Databases and Retention Policies need to be created.
 Traffic Stats writes to three different databases: cache_stats, deliveryservice_stats, and daily_stats.
 More information about the databases and what data is stored in each can be found on the `overview <../overview/traffic_stats.html>`_ page.

-	By default the cache_stats and deliveryservice_stats databases are set to store raw data for 26 hours with a retention policy called "daily" and the daily_stats datatbase is set to store data infintely with a retention policy called "daily_stats".
+	By default the cache_stats and deliveryservice_stats databases are set to store raw data for 26 hours with a retention policy called "daily"; the daily_stats datatbase is set to store data infintely with a retention policy called "daily_stats".The following commands can be completed via the influxdb `client <https://influxdb.com/download/index.html>`_ or via the admin user interface (http://influxdb_url:8083).

 	*Creating Databases:*
 		``create database cache_stats``